jamesbirrellgray/cap_hmrc/README.md

 ## Steps in test
 * Initialy re-created the css for the service title and heading with media queries (for the test I decided to use the retina image for speed however I could have added retina quiries for the image)
+* Next I created the form styling following form elements here
+* The design show's a pattern for "Show me where I can find this" that infact is not accessable - the correct pattern for hidden details can be found here https://govuk-elements.herokuapp.com/typography/example-details-summary/ - I have chosen to utilise the correct GDS approved pattern rather than the supplied design

 ## Starting a test server
 * Make sure you have python installed